 |119-0 (original painting on silk, collection of the artist)

-Edition I, Morph (a) 1934-1941: 119 is the first of several consecutively published 36 Series designs printed on paper coated with a special surface sizing.
+Edition I, Morph (a) 1934-1941: 119 is the first of five consecutively published 36 Series designs originally printed on paper coated with a special surface sizing.
 The coating was applied only to the surface of the side of the paper intended to receive the woodblock printing, and the reverse side was left uncoated.
 The coating covers the entire face of the sheet, including the margins; and is not just limited to the woodblock printed areas.
 The sizing used for 119 is thin and slightly spongy - most resembling the feel of a very thin film of styrofoam.
 It incorporates tiny silvery, often shiny, particles, perhaps powdered mica.
 A similar sizing is also used for some morphs of 121, and since both 119 and 121 are of winter subjects, it is possible that the coating was intended to suggest a background of ice or snow.
 This sizing today appears mostly gray, but it may have originally been clear and has altered over time.
 It is also somewhat fragile and tends to break down and readily sheds its gray or silvery particles.
 Copies of 119 with this surface coated paper are morph (a).
 Currently, almost all documented copies of 119 are definitely the morph (a) version.
 The copy illustrated at top above is typical of 119 edition I, morph (a).

 The earliest 36 Series prints were delivered tipped into recessed wells of presentation sheets embossed in their lower margins with the series title.